 |No Exam Information

-- Understand Africa's integration into the world economy and political systems after 1945
+- to understand the nature of Africa's integration into the world economy and political systems from independence to the present.

-- Situate African political processes in their international social, political and economic context and account for how the global and the local is interconnected in contemporary African politics.
+- to situate African political processes in their international social, political and economic context.

 If you have not taken any previous courses in International Relations, please consult: